Use Big Data to Engage Your People and Grow Your Church

 Google defines big data as “extremely large data sets that may be analyzed to reveal patterns, trends, and associations, especially relating to human behavior and interactions.”

 Though the term is relatively new, the use of data to guide decisions is not.
-Tribespeople tracked data by carving notches in bones or sticks to calculate trading activities or determine how long their supplies would last.
+Ancient tribespeople tracked data by carving notches in bones or sticks to calculate trading activities or determine how long their supplies would last.

 In the 1660s John Graunt collected mortality data and analyzed it to determine the frequency of various causes of death.
 He used that same data to refute the idea that the bubonic plague spreads by contagion.
 He even theorized an early warning system for the plague.
 Though mortality information had been collected for years, Graunt was the first to use the information to make connections to disease and population.

-Today analysts use big data to predict heart disease, predict the spread of malaria and, of course, to track buying habits and encourage new purchases.
+Today analysts use big data to predict heart disease or the spread of malaria and, of course, to track buying habits and encourage new purchases.
 But, just as John Graunt used data to draw conclusions to certain illnesses and disease, the data collected today does little good if it’s not acted upon.

 We consciously, or subconsciously, match our reactions to the information we have available, in other words Know & Match.
 The more we know, the better we’re able to match our responses.
 For example, when you connect to your weather app you know the forecast and can match your clothing or activities accordingly.
 You act on the information provided.